Syntax Document

 }

-// The panic function can be used to manually throw a panic
+// use built-in panic function to manually throw panic

 panic('failed')